W. de Wit

 The Airports Commission asked ITF/SEO to assist the Commission with reviewing any mechanisms that may help enhance the regional and long-haul connectivity outcomes in case of expansion, drawing on the current European framework within which the connectivity is provided at UK airports and commenting on any relevant European examples of how such mechanisms have been used and whether they have proved to be effective.
 In particular, the Airports Commission is keen on exploring to which extent there is flexibility in the slot allocation regime to be able to improve domestic connectivity and stimulate new long-haul routes.

 In this report, we outline the different instruments and measures that could be taken and assess opportunities and potential problems.

 - April 2015

-On the mechanisms that can potentially influence connectivity outcomes in the UK (Embargo until 01 May 2019)
+On the mechanisms that can potentially influence connectivity outcomes in the UK (Embargo up to and including 1 May 2019)

 If you believe that digital publication of certain material infringes any of your rights or (privacy) interests, please let the Library know, stating your reasons.
 In case of a legitimate complaint, the Library will make the material inaccessible and/or remove it from the website.
 Please Ask the Library, or send a letter to: Library of the University of Amsterdam, Secretariat, Singel 425, 1012 WP Amsterdam, The Netherlands.
 You will be contacted as soon as possible.